 - CPT UI is pretty basic and there is not a lot of documentation, but fortunately it is pretty straightforward and I’ll show you all you need to know in order to use it.

 - Advanced Custom Fields has a free version with all of the basic field types.
-ACF Pro, which adds advanced features, is very nicely priced at $100 AU for lifetime unlimited sites.
+ACF Pro adds advanced features.

 - ACF support is excellent and there are a large number of 3rd party addons (though you likely won’t need them).